chiru-labs/ERC721A/docs/design.md

 Token IDs are minted in sequential order (e.g. 0, 1, 2, 3, ...).

-Regardless of the quantity minted, the `_mint` function only performs 2 `SSTORE` operations:
+Regardless of the quantity minted, the `_mint` function only performs 3 `SSTORE` operations:

-- Updates the balance for the address.
 - Updates the ownership slot at the starting token ID with the address.
+- Updates the address' balance (20k gas on first write, 5k gas on subsequent writes).
+- Updates the next token ID (20k gas on first write, 5k gas on subsequent writes).

 > A `Transfer` event will still be emitted for each NFT minted.
   However, emitting an event is an order of magnitude cheaper than a `SSTORE` operation.